CABs & YABs

 - Increase community awareness of prevention efforts in research and development.

 - Develop and strengthen relationships with community stakeholders.

 - Reduce misconceptions about the pandemics, prevention measures, clinical trials, and treatment.

-- To partner with community-based organizations and to promote awareness Primary Health Care
+- To partner with community-based organizations and to promote awareness around Primary Health Care.

 General Community Activities

 - Those represented and not represented in CAB, including schools.

 - General education.

 - MERCLINCO has an excellent relationship with both the Department of Health (DOH) and the community.

 - Approvals granted from Department of Health to recruit from local clinics, if applicable.